 Daily summary and detail reports will relate to the previous day of ECoS Migration.
 Each day is counted up to 23:59:59.

 Weekly reports will relate to the previous week.
 Each week will end at 23:59:59 on Sundays.

+Monthly reports will relate to the previous month.
+Each month will end at 23:59:59 on the last day of the month.

 ECoS Migration progress will be included on detail reports distributed to the relevant Responsible Supplier(s).
 Each report will include all previously unreported transactions that have been concluded within the period.